ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 }
 ```

-If you read the [OpenZeppelin example guide](https://docs.openzeppelin.com/contracts/3.x/erc721), you'll see that the Minty contract is extremely similar.
-The `mintToken` function simply increments a counter to issue token ids, and uses the `_setTokenURI` function provided by the base contract to associate the metadata URI with the new token id.
+If you read the [OpenZeppelin ERC721 guide](https://docs.openzeppelin.com/contracts/3.x/erc721), you'll see that the Minty contract is extremely similar.
+The `mintToken` function simply increments a counter to issue token ids, and it uses the `_setTokenURI` function provided by the base contract to associate the metadata URI with the new token id.

 One thing to notice is that we set the base URI prefix to `ipfs://` in the constructor.
 When we set a metadata URI for each token in the `mintToken` function, we don't need to store the prefix, since the base contract's `tokenURI` accessor function will apply it to each token's URI.